cbrennanpoole/preamble-project/README.md

 ---

 > Founded 2018 Nov using gains made from stock purchase into [CV Sciences (OTC: CVSI)](https://finance.yahoo.com/quote/CVSI/ "CV Sciences is currently pennies off the 52 week LOY having lost over 80% in market value from where we sold in 2018 November.
 CV Sciences is on a mission to improve the well‐being of people and planet.
 They believe that the future of hemp is unlimited.
 Through innovative and responsible application of science, they strive to enhance the prosperity and health of their employees, customers, and communities. they are committed to pioneering the Cannabidiol Evolution as the leading producer of quality hemp phytocannabinoid rich products.
 Someday I'll be able to share why this is so significant to the Chasing the Wind story.").
-Formation as a legal entity was made prematurely with profits from an ethical photocannabinoid rich stock manufacturer as a means to motivate and help us keep our eye on the prize.
-Ethically, of course.
+Formation as a legal entity was made prematurely with profits from an ethical *phytocannabinoid rich, whole herbaceous plant; hemp* manufacturer, as a means to motivate and help keep an eye on the prize.
+Three weeks later, life as I once knew it, would change.
+Forevever.
+Ultimately, for the better.

 ## Current Project(s)